scality/backbeat/docs/DesignMDIngestion.md

   on existing items in each bucket.
 * Each object is then listed to get the metadata, which will be properly formatted and sent to the queue populator in backbeat.
-* The queue populator passes each 'log' to the queue processor.
-The queue processor
+* The queue populator adds the log to MongoDB
-  will:
-  * Store the data in MongoDB
-  * Determine if the data needs to be replicated based on existing replication streams
-    * if yes, the data will be replicated from source to destination.

-* Once all the information up until the `log offset` from the existing raft logs are formatted and processed, the new logs are parsed and added and continue to be updated in real time; remove/shutdown the metadata servers.
+* Once all the information up until the `log offset` from the existing raft logs are formatted and processed, the new logs starting from the `log offset` are parsed, added and continue to be updated in real time.

-Proposed approach 2:

-* Find the `log offset` in the raft logs, ingest the existing logs up until that point.
-* Upon startup, connect directly to MongoDB as well * so that the real-time operations are recorded directly into MongoDB.
-* Ingest the existing logs as well, up until `log offset`.
-* Since MongoDB was being populated in real time with the most recent logs, we will not have to continue reading from the `log offset`.
-* Once the ingestion of existing logs is complete, remove/shutdown the metadata servers.

 ## Dependencies

 * MongoDB
-* Existing data/metadata
+* Existing S3 Connector
 * Backbeat (including Backbeat dependencies such as Zookeeper and Kafka)

 ## Operational Considerations